lslezak/blog-test/_posts/2016-10-20-highlights-of-yast-development-sprint-26.md

 This revamp includes also quite some usability improvements:

-* “NONE” is shown instead of 0.0.0.0 for old bridge configuration.
+* `NONE` is shown instead of 0.0.0.0 for old bridge configuration.
 * The bridge master is shown in the enslaved interface.
 * The interfaces overview is updated after a bridge is modified.